25 Best Websites for Teachers

 8. Best for Geography: Google Earth

 Zoom over the Sahara desert.
 Fly past the streets where your students live.
 Take a tour of the Eiffel Tower.
 You can do it all with Google Earth, the tool that makes the world feel a little bit smaller with its map-generating capabilities.
 If you're new to Google Earth, the tutorials offer a great introduction.

 This fantastic site acts as a clearinghouse for all of the educational materials developed by government organizations.
 You can find primary sources, videos, and photos for just about any topic.
-For example, listen to "Fiddle Tunes of the Old Frontier" or find a timeline of Ben Franklin's life.
 And it's all free!

 The National Science Teachers Association site is a goldmine for classroom teachers who may not feel as comfortable teaching geology and astronomy as they do reading and arithmetic.
 You'll find journal articles, experiment ideas, and a roundup of the latest science stories in the news.

 For topics too current for textbooks, Scholastic News classroom magazines offer engaging nonfiction reading online, drawn from the latest headlines.
 Subscribe to receive news-related, age-appropriate Common Core lesson plans and skills sheets, and free access to the app that comes with each issue.